-If you search, “What age can I sleep train my baby?” you’ll come across a wide variety of answers.
+If you search, “when can I sleep train my baby?” you’ll come across a wide variety of answers.
 Some sites might tell you that you can sleep train a newborn.
 And others will tell you you have to sleep train by the time a child is 6 months old, or else the process becomes a lot more challenging.
 We here at Baby Sleep Trainer feel that a baby can be trained around 16 weeks of age or older.

 Newborn Sleep Training